and their stories / 2

-Legend states that elves live in oak trees and use the holes in their trunks as their doorways.
+According to legend, elves live in oak trees and use the holes in their trunks as their doorways.
 An old English rhyme originating from the New Forest mentions turning one’s coat inside out to ward off fairies, “Turn your cloaks, for fairy folks are in old oaks!”

-Scots (or Scotch) Pine (Pinus sylvestris) near the park’s wading pond
+Scots (or Scotch) Pine (Pinus sylvestris)

 Their origins are from the Caledonian Forest that, at one point, covered 1.5 million hectares of the Highlands, Scotland.
 The forest is legendary in myth – a place where Merlin (of King Arthur’s kingdom) wandered in his madness lamenting the futility of war as well as a home of, as yet unnamed, mythical creatures and hermits.

 The Abernethy Forest National Nature Reserve contains the last remains of the Caledonian Forest.
 Here, the Scots pine is named The Harp of Trees (Clàrsach Nan Craobh) for the sounds made by the wind as it blows through the trees’ needles.